IAMAP842/PathFinding_Visualizer_Using_Dijkstra_Algorithm/README.md

 - calculates the distance through it to each unvisited neighbor, and updates the neighbor's distance if smaller and repeat this until we visited all nodes. -->

-Dijkstra's Algorithm analyzes the graph to find the shortest path between that node and all the other nodes in the graph.
+Dijkstra's Algorithm works by identifying the shortest paths between a starting node and all other nodes within a graph.

-- The algorithm keeps track of the currently known shortest distance from each node to the source node and it updates these values if it finds a shorter path.
-- Once the algorithm has found the shortest path between the source node and another node, that node is marked as "visited" and added to the path.
-- The process continues until all the nodes in the graph have been added to the path.
-This way, we have a path that connects the source node to all other nodes following the shortest path possible to reach each node.
+The algorithm maintains a record of the shortest known distances from each node to the source node, updating these records whenever a shorter route is discovered.
+Once the algorithm determines the shortest path from the source node to another node, that node is marked as "visited" and included in the final path.
+This process continues until all nodes have been visited, ensuring that the shortest routes from the source node to every other node are identified.

-The reason Dijkstra's algorithm works and guarantees the shortest path is due to its greedy nature.
-It always explores the node with the minimum distance first and updates the distance to its neighbors if a shorter path is found.
-Since the algorithm explores nodes in order of increasing distance, it ensures that the shortest distance to each node is found before exploring longer paths.
+The reliability of Dijkstra's algorithm in finding the shortest paths stems from its greedy strategy.
+It always selects the node with the smallest known distance to explore next, updating the distances to its neighboring nodes if a shorter path is found.
+By processing nodes in the order of increasing distance, the algorithm ensures that the shortest path to each node is established before moving on to more distant nodes.

 ## Tech Stack Used